mcaceresb/stata-parquet/README.md

 - The Apache Arrow C++ library.
 - The GNU Compiler Collection
 - The Boost C++ libraries.
+- Google's logging library (google-glog)

 ### Installation with Conda

-The only currently tested way to install this software is via `conda` (see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for installation instructions; most recent plugin installation and tests were conducted using `conda 4.7.10` from Miniconda):
+First, intall Google's logging library (`libgoogle-glog-dev` in Ubuntu).
+Then the only tested way to install this software is via `conda` (see [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for installation instructions; most recent plugin installation and tests were conducted using Miniconda3 for Python 3.8, version `23.3.1`):

 ```bash
 git clone https://github.com/mcaceresb/stata-parquet